 and internet facilities entirely or to permit limited and responsible use within the bounds of the policy.

-This document has been reviewed and updated for compatibility with the GDPR.
-Additional points regarding personal data protection and awareness have been added throughout, and the provisions governing monitoring have been tightened-up.
+This document has been reviewed and updated for compatibility with the UK GDPR.

 This document draws together the standalone Communications, Email and Internet Policy and Social Media Policy templates, also available from Simply-Docs.